The Best 15 Workflow Apps to Improve Your Project Management

-The strength of Process Street is in their templated approach to processes.
+The strength of Process Street is in its templated approach to processes.
 List out each of your processes in a checklist and then save it and use it across multiple workspace areas.

-This is great if you need to manage closing items for a shift, maintenance items on your production floor or any processes or last-minute to-do items before shipping a product or sending a deliverable to a vendor.
-Or use it in HR before onboarding a new employee or interviewing a prospect.
+This is great if you need to manage closing items for a shift, maintenance items on your production floor, or any last-minute to-do items before shipping a product to a vendor.
+Even use it in HR before onboarding a new employee or interviewing a prospect.

-One of my favorite features in Process Street is the conditional logic that sets up different scenarios for your checklists and templates.
+A popular feature is its conditional logic that sets up different scenarios for your checklists and templates.
 This gives your team direction even in the middle of multiple options.

 - Create procedure documents fast